metametadata/carry/docs/user-guide.md

 * Intercept `:on-start`/`:on-stop` signals.
 * Dispatch new signals and actions to an app.
 By convention, they must use namespaced keywords (e.g. `:my-middlware.core/on-something`) to prevent a name clash with other signals.
-* Dispatch own signals and actions which should not be handled by an app.
-They must also use namespaced keywords.
+* Dispatch "own" signals and actions (also namespaced) which should not be handled by a wrapped app.
 * Subscribe to model changes.
 * Have injected dependencies.